sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

  * QOS : which queue of the cluster does the job belong to.
 Queues are a way to organize jobs in different categories of resource usage.
  * NODELIST(REASON) : which worker node(s) is the job running on.

-You can have more info on [squeue documentation](https://curc.readthedocs.io/en/latest/running-jobs/squeue-status-codes.html)
+You can look up more info on [squeue documentation](https://curc.readthedocs.io/en/latest/running-jobs/squeue-status-codes.html).

 Now, you will you will want to execute your `myScript.sh` script as a job on the cluster.

 This can be done with the `sbatch` command.

-The script can stay the same (for now), but there is an important aspect of `sbatch` we want to handle: the **script will not be executing in our terminal directly, but on a worker node.**
+The script can stay the same (for now), but there is an important aspect of `sbatch` we want to handle: the **script will not be executing in our terminal directly, but on a worker node**.

 That means that there is no screen to print to.
-So, in order to still be able to view the output of the script, SLURM will write the printed output in a file which we will be able to read when the job is finished (with `more` or `less`).
+So, in order to still be able to view the output of the script, SLURM will write the printed output into a file which we will be able to read when the job is finished (with `more` or `less`).
-By default SLURM will name this file something like `slurm-<jobid>.out`, which is not very informative to us; so instead of keeping the default we will give our own output file name to `sbatch` with the option `-o`.
+By default, SLURM will name this file something like `slurm-<jobid>.out`, which is not very informative to us; so, instead of keeping the default, we will give our own output file name to `sbatch` with the option `-o`.
 For example, I will name it `myOutput.o`.

-In the terminal, navigate to where you have you `myscript.sh` file on the distant server and type
+In the terminal, navigate to where you have you `myScript.sh` file on the distant server and type

 ```sh
 sbatch -o=myOutput.o  myScript.sh